pires/kubernetes-elasticsearch-cluster/README.md

 ## FAQ
 ### Why does `NUMBER_OF_MASTERS` differ from number of master-replicas?
-The environment variables means you need a minimum of 2.
+The default value for this environment variable is 2, meaning a cluster will need a minimum of 2 master nodes to operate.
 If you have 3 masters and one dies, the cluster still works.
 Minimum master nodes are usually `n/2 + 1`, where `n` is the number of master nodes in a cluster.
 If you have 5 master nodes, you should have a minimum of 3, less than that and the cluster _stops_.
+If you scale the number of masters, make sure to update the minimum number of master nodes through the Elasticsearch API as setting environment variable will only work on cluster setup.
 More info: https://www.elastic.co/guide/en/elasticsearch/guide/1.x/_important_configuration_changes.html#_minimum_master_nodes

-### How can I customize the `elasticsearch.yaml`-config with Kubernetes primitives?
+### How can I customize `elasticsearch.yaml`?
 Read a different config file by settings env var `path.conf=/path/to/my/config/`.
 Another option would be to build your own image from  [this repository](https://github.com/pires/docker-elasticsearch-kubernetes)